-Specifically, private equity and stock are available to those who eagerly invest in established private companies, distressed companies, buyouts, and other existing entities that need funding for expansion, revitalization, and growth.
+Specifically, private equity and stock are available to those who invest in established private companies, distressed companies, buyouts, and other existing entities that need funding for expansion, revitalization, and growth.
 Venture capital is a form of private equity—which provides funds for startups and other entrepreneurial endeavors that are not yet producing much, if any, revenue.

-Private equity options include:
+Private equity includes:

 - Limited liability partnerships (LLPs)

 - Private stock and warrants

 - Small businesses looking to expand

 As the term implies, private equity is private and not available on the stock market or public exchanges.
 Private equity investments typically do not have to register with the Securities and Exchange Commission (SEC), so regulatory documents filed by public investment issuers are not available to you for these private investments.
 This means you’ll have to use your own knowledge and expertise in evaluating private equity opportunities to confirm their validity and potential gains.
 Due diligence is critical here, to protect your hard-earned wealth.

 How Can I Invest in Private Equity with My SDIRA?